SpiritAxolotl/woah-its-rex/README.md

 This is a fork of [amber](https://github.com/ambercatgirl)'s original (formerly open-source) project, which can be found [here](https://ambercatgirl.github.io/woah-its-rex).

 This is an unofficial version of amber's original project to make the code more readable and less messy, as well as implementing more QoL features that I felt the base game needed (and many UI fixes).
-Her version can be found [here](https://ambercatgirl.github.io/woah-its-rex).

 # [LICENSE](./media/LICENSE.mp4)
 From the [anti-license manifesto](https://www.boringcactus.com/2021/09/29/anti-license-manifesto.html)